 Directors, Powers and Duties

-A Shareholder Agreement is a private document that can contain material which also features in the Articles.
+However, a Shareholder Agreement is a private document that can contain material which also features in the Articles.
 It contains details of discreet information such as the amount each shareholder will invest, voting arrangements, classes of shares held and dividend policies.

-Businesses may find it easier to settle disputes if they have a shareholder agreement rather than relying solely on the Articles of Association, it is always preferable to have both in place in order to ensure your business continues to run smoothly.
+Businesses may find it easier to settle disputes if they have a shareholder agreement rather than relying solely on the Articles of Association.
+It is always preferable to have both in place in order to ensure your business continues to run smoothly.

 Shareholder Agreements Advice from Ralli

 If you need assistance with a shareholder agreement, we are able to offer guidance throughout the process to ensure that your document is legally compliant and covers all the necessary areas.
 We can provide this kind of advice for any business model, including bespoke agreements for partnerships and LLPs.

 For help and assistance on queries relating to shareholder agreements, contact our Corporate team on 0161 832 6131 or get in touch by filling out one of our online enquiry forms.